Huttoft: Etymology and early history

+World War II

+On January 10 1943, three people were killed by four HE bombs, with a direct hit on a Sea Lane house, which killed a man, and Huttoft Grange was damaged, killing a woman.

 Landmarks

 St Margaret's Church is in the decorated style, and is a Grade I listed building of greenstone and limestone with some brick patching.
 Restorations took place in 1869, 1882 and 1910.
 The west tower is 13th century, although it was extended in the 14th century.
 The font is 15th century and the cover is 19th century.
 The churchyard cross is Grade II listed, restored in 1896 with the addition of a crucifix.

 The Poet Laureate John Betjeman (1906–1984) was fond of Lincolnshire: wolds, marsh and the Georgian town of Louth.
 He refers to St Margaret's, Huttoft, in the second of his Lincolnshire poems, A Lincolnshire Church.
 This is one of his longer poems and also mentions the vicar of 1943–1959, Theophilus Caleb, whom he met.

 The Wesleyan Methodist chapel in Sutton Road joined the Alford, Skegness and Wainfleet Methodist Circuit in 1997.

 The Primitive Methodists also had a chapel, in Church Lane, which was on the Alford Methodist circuit until 1963 and has since been demolished, but its graveyard remains.

 Huttoft windmill, in the centre of the village, is Grade II listed.
 It lost its sails in 1945 in a storm after a century of milling.

 Huttoft School was built as a National School in 1840 and enlarged in 1874.
 It was known as Huttoft CE School by 1914 and became Huttoft County Primary in 1947.
 It became a grant-maintained school and has been known as Huttoft Primary (GM) School since 1999.